gruelbox/orko-wiki/Manual-installation-on-Heroku.md

 ### Create a 2FA key

-Before your deploy, you should [create a two-factory authentication key](Enable-two-factor-authentication).
+Before your deploy, you should [create a two-factor authentication key](Enable-two-factor-authentication).
 You will use these to set up your environment variables shortly.

 ### Set up Telegram so you can get notifications on your phone